mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 SIDES 48

-A favourite of both Vargr military forces and corsairs, the Ghoerruegh is a personnel carrier designed for
+A favorite of both Vargr military forces and corsairs, the Ghoerruegh is a personnel carrier designed for

 TL10